December 08, 2023

 All details about the Backup Ballot can be found here

-When it's time for ballots to come and you don't see yours, check your spam folder -- ballots can hide in there!
-If you still don't see it, please contact your local election official and confirm they sent your ballot out.
-You can look up your local election oficial’s contact info here.
+When it's time for ballots to arrive and you don't see yours, check your spam folder -- ballots can hide in there!
+If you still don't see it, contact your local election official and confirm they sent your ballot out.
+You can look up your local election official’s contact info here.

-If you don't have your ballot by October 1 and you must mail it back, we recommend you send in a Backup Ballot to make sure your vote gets to your state in time.
-All details about the Backup Ballot can be found here.
+If you don't have your ballot shortly after September 19 and you must mail it back, we recommend you send in an FWAB Backup Ballot to make sure your vote gets to your state in time.
+See details below under Returning your ballot via mail.

 3. Vote and Return your ballot